Reduce the cost of doing business.

-Posting requirement: this act requires employers to post a notice of this Act (a poster will be forthcoming).
+Posting requirement: this act requires employers to post a notice of this Act (click here for a link to the poster).

 Prohibited Acts: Employers cannot discharge, discipline or discriminate against an employee who (1) takes this leave; and (2) has filed any complaint or participates in any proceeding related to this Act.

 Violations: Violations will be treated similarly to wage and hour violations.

 Unfortunately, employers are going to have to foot the up-front and immediate costs of these two type of paid leave, but the bill does provide for a series of refundable tax credits.
 You should consult with an attorney or accountant regarding the applicability and type of these tax credits.